188.8.131.52 Upbringing to Form a Child’s Values

 “Start children off on the way they should go, and even when they are old they will not turn from it.”

 The right of parents to set the course of a child’s life is not uncontested though.
-Richard Dawkins, in his book The God Delusion, argues that it is an “abuse” to teach children religion before they are old enough to reach their own conclusions.
+Richard Dawkins, in chapter 9 of his book The God Delusion, argues that it is an “abuse” to teach children religion before they are old enough to reach their own conclusions; an MAAW summary of the book reported him as arguing that “[t]he fear of burning in hell can be very real for otherwise rational people, but children are easily traumatized”.
 There is disagreement about when, if ever, children have the right to make their own moral decisions.